Faseeh-Ops/Web_Based_Text_Encryption_Tool/README.md

-CryptoCraft: The Modern Encryption Tool
+CipherSphere: The Modern Encryption Tool
 CryptoCraft is a dynamic and highly stylized web application for text encryption, decryption, and hashing.
 Built with Python and the Streamlit framework, it provides a user-friendly interface for performing cryptographic operations using various algorithms.
 The application's standout feature is its futuristic, animated UI, crafted with custom CSS to create an engaging "cyber" aesthetic.

 (Pro Tip: Take a screenshot of your running app, upload it to a site like Imgur, and paste the link here to show off your UI!)